Welcome to your watchlist

 There is no cost associated with being an Art21 Screening Society host.

 As a host, you agree to cover any costs related to hosting an event at your venue.
-You also agree to submit photos, attendance numbers, and a guest registration information to Art21 following your event.
+You also agree to submit photos, attendance numbers, and guest registration information to Art21 following your event.

 What constitutes a public screening event?